 Epigenetic alterations in carcinogenesis

 The epigenetic regulation of DNA function is achieved by chromatin remodelling via DNA methylation and histone modifications and RNA interference.
 These epigenetic modifications play a fundamental role in development and disease.
 A fundamental question in cancer research is the identification of molecular mechanisms that initiate and sustain tumour growth.
 The recent identification of stem cells that initiate and sustain tumour growth (cancer stem cells) is opening a new promise for the understanding of tumorigenesis and for the development of novel diagnostic and therapeutic strategies targeted specifically to tumour-initiating cells.
-My research group is investigating the epigenetic events that initiate cancer formation and how they cooperate with genetic alterations in cancer progression.
-We are studying epigenetic alterations in humans and using relevant veterinary species as disease models.
+My research group is investigating the epigenetic events that initiate breast cancer formation and how they cooperate with genetic alterations in cancer progression.

 Epigenetic reprogramming of cancer cells